zenml-io/zenml/docs/book/stacks-and-components/component-guide/alerters/slack.md

   takes a string message or a custom [Slack block](https://api.slack.com/block-kit/building), posts it to a Slack channel, and returns whether the operation was successful.
 * [slack\_alerter\_ask\_step](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-slack/#zenml.integrations.slack.steps.slack\_alerter\_ask\_step.slack\_alerter\_ask\_step)
-  also posts a message or a custom [slack block](https://api.slack.com/block-kit/building) to a Slack channel, but waits for user feedback, and only returns `True` if a user explicitly approved the operation from within Slack (e.g., by sending "approve" / "reject" to the bot in response).
+  also posts a message or a custom [Slack block](https://api.slack.com/block-kit/building) to a Slack channel, but waits for user feedback, and only returns `True` if a user explicitly approved the operation from within Slack (e.g., by sending "approve" / "reject" to the bot in response).